Tips for Finding Lost Indoor-Outdoor Cats

 Let them know your cat has not returned home.
 Give them a description of your cat and ask if they have seen your cat recently and, if so, when?
 Ask them to actively search their property in case your cat is injured and can’t return home.

-NextDoor.com (neighborhood networking site by zip code).
+NextDoor.com – This is a neighborhood networking site that posts by zip code.

 Additional Steps to Take